lm-sys/FastChat/docs/model_support.md

   }
 }
 ```
-  - "api_type" can be one of the following: openai, anthropic, gemini, mistral, yandexgpt or reka.
+  - "api_type" can be one of the following: openai, anthropic, gemini, mistral, yandexgpt, reka, or jab.
 For custom APIs, add a new type and implement it accordingly.
   - "anony_only" indicates whether to display this model in anonymous mode only.
   - "recommended_config" indicates the recommended generation parameters for temperature and top_p.
   - "text-arena" indicates whether the model should be displayed in the Text Arena.